nyu-ossd-s20/project-evaluation/blender_evaluation_01.md

 	Explain your position.
 Do NOT simply say 'yes or 'no'.
 	-->

+No, I definetly feel as if their code base is too large for me to make a meaningful contribution by the end of the semester.
+If it wasn't so extensive and I have had previous expierence in rending software then it could be possible.

 2. Would you be interested in contributing to this particular project? <br>

+I have used blender in the past, and I like what they stand for.
+However, I am not very interested in working with rendering software and feel as if there is a high barrier to entry given my current skillset.
 	<!--
 	Explain why you would or would not be interested in contributing to this project.
 Do NOT simply say 'yes or 'no'.
 	-->